|

 Conclusions

-So what were these dinosaur-like creatures like, according to the Bible?
-They were dangerous, deadly creatures that it was wise to avoid.
-A "place of dragons" was a place of death (Psa.
-44:19).
+was a place of death (see Psa.
+44:19 above).
 They were strong, aggressive fighters, fully capable of actively repelling any human attack.
-But they were also clever enough to conceal themselves, despite their large frames, among trees at the edge of the water or in the water itself (Job 40 and 41).
-That they would "play" in the water indicates that they were agile and capable of quick movement (Psa.
-104:26).
+But they were also clever enough to conceal themselves, despite their large frames, among trees at the edge of the water or in the water itself (see Job 40 and 41 above).
+That they would play

-It was not difficult to avoid these dangerous creatures, since they were associated with environments that were distinct from the primary areas of human habitation: the sea, large fresh water rivers, and marshes (and perhaps for certain varieties, the desert, such as the seraphim; Wisdom 16:10, Job 30:29).
-The Bible says that God set a "guard" over them as he had the sea, implying a limit to their range of movement (Job 7:12).
-This appears to refer to their need to remain near bodies of water.
-But their primary association was with deep water, the "depths of the sea," which implies that many of the sea-going varieties spent much of their time far from land.
+It was not difficult to avoid these dangerous creatures, since they were associated with environments that were distinct from the primary areas of human habitation: the sea, large fresh water rivers, and marshes, and perhaps for certain varieties, the desert, such as the seraphim (see Wisdom 16:10, Job 30:29 above).
+The Bible says that God set a guard

-Meat-eating dragons are described as "swallowing" their food whole (Ex.
+their food whole (in Exo.
 7:12; Jer.
-51:34); while others are described as being herbivorous (Job 40:15).
-At least some of these creatures seem to have been poisonous, though it's unclear whether this refers to venom or to toxins in their meat (Deut.
-32:33, Job 20:16).
+51:34 above); while others are described as being herbivorous (Job 40:15 above).
+At least some of these creatures seem to have been poisonous, though it’s unclear whether this refers to venom or to toxins in their meat (see Deut.
+32:33, Job 20:16 above).
 At any rate, there is no mention anywhere of anyone eating these creatures.
-Some had the extraordinary ability to breath fire (Job 41:18-21).
-Others may have nursed their young, though this reading is uncertain (Lam 4:3).
+Some had the extraordinary ability to breathe fire (Job 41:18-21 above).
+Others may have nursed their young, though this reading is uncertain (Lam 4:3 above).

 The question of the habitat of these creatures is an area in which the Bible can best correct certain currently popular misconceptions about dinosaurs.
-Though dinosaurs are often represented in natural history museums and science specials as wandering freely across the land, the Bible portrays them as closely bound to bodies of water, especially the sea, from which they did not stray far (Job 7:12).* This makes sense, especially for the larger varieties.
-It can't have been very comfortable moving all that mass around on land.
+Though dinosaurs are often represented in natural history museums and science specials as wandering freely across the land, the Bible portrays them as closely bound to bodies of water, especially the sea, from which they did not stray far (Job 7:12 above).* This makes sense, especially for the larger varieties.
+It can’t have been very comfortable moving all that mass around on land.
 They were probably much more comfortable in the water, coming out only when necessary.
 This explains why a single Hebrew word, tannin, is used both for what we would consider dinosaurs (which we identify as land animals) and large marine reptiles (which we consider sea creatures).
 Both spent a considerable amount of time in the water.

 * The discovery of dinosaur fossils far inland from the sea in desert or mountainous areas tells us nothing about the environment in which they lived.
 The Flood of Noah washed ocean sediments and debris hundreds and even thousands of miles away from any modern sea.
 This can be seen by the abundant seashell deposits found even in the middle of continents and on the highest mountains.